 We have recently reported a series of N-hydroxyindole (NHI) compounds as a novel class of lactate dehydrogenase A (LDH-A) inhibitors.
 The glycolysis enzyme LDH-A represents a novel and selective anticancer target since it is crucial in allowing cancers to maintain their highly-glycolytic metabolism (the Warburg effect), survive in hypoxic conditions, and maintain an acidic tumor microenvironment to help evade immune response.
 LDH-A overexpression has been correlated with poor prognosis and survival in a diverse array of human cancers, and emerging research presents compelling evidence for LDH-A inhibition as a tractable anticancer strategy.

 My dissertation research involves the biological assessment of diverse classes of LDH-A inhibitors, including assessment of compounds’ anticancer potency, cellular lactate production inhibition, cellular permeability, and selectivity.
 I am also elucidating the metabolic and transcript profiles of various classes of reported LDH-A inhibitors.
-These cell culture characterization studies, along with ongoing animal studies using these compounds, will and push these compounds toward cancer clinical trials as well as broaden our understanding of LDH-A’s role in cancer biology.
+These cell culture characterization studies, along with ongoing animal studies using these compounds, will and push these compounds toward cancer clinical trials as well as broaden our understanding of the role of LDH-A in cancer biology.

 The long-term objective of our efforts is to identify treatment options that decrease tinnitus-related distress.
 Our aims are (1) to identify any existing relationship between tinnitus severity and physical activity and (2) to characterize the differences between tinnitus subjects with varying physical fitness and tinnitus severity levels using both behavior and brain imaging tools.
 Our hypothesis is that physical activity will be negatively correlated with tinnitus severity scores, and brain function and structure will be different between individuals with tinnitus based on fitness level.
 Several studies have shown fitness to be correlated with lower depression scores and improved perceived quality of life (QOL) in a plethora of populations; however, there is an absence of studies have made similar connections with respect to tinnitus-related distress.
 Therefore, to assess the relationship between physical fitness and tinnitus severity we will conduct the following study.
 First, we will distribute surveys via Survey Monkey to hundreds of individuals with tinnitus to assess the relationship between tinnitus severity and physical activity.
 Second, we will estimate the differential effects of fitness level and tinnitus on behavior, brain function and structure, as related to emotional processing.
 To assess physical fitness level, maximal oxygen uptake scores will be obtained from each subject at the Exercise Psychology Laboratory.
 We will use a 3T Siemens Allegra MRI scanner with a sparse sampling technique to measure brain function and brain structure with minimal scanner noise interference.
 The understanding attained as a result of the study will advance the understanding of the neural bases of tinnitus in general, and specifically, the effects of physical fitness.
 The knowledge gained from the study will also demonstrate the feasibility of using exercise as an intervention for tinnitus.